 Growth rate: Moderate

-Average landscape size: Moderate growing; reaches 2 ft. tall, spreading wider.
+Average landscape size: Moderate growing; reaches 2-3’ tall and wide, spreading wider.

 Special features: Dwarf Plant, Easy Care, Waterwise